-Introduction:
+Introduction

-When it comes to bringing superheroes to film, there are very few other credible companies that have been able to match the overwhelming success of Marvel Studios.
-Today, Marvel Studios’ films have grossed billions of dollars in ticket sales across the globle, and the company has received adoration from filmgoers and comic book lovers alike.
+When it comes to bringing superheroes to film, few other credible companies have been able to match the overwhelming success of Marvel Studios.
+Today, Marvel Studios’ films have grossed billions of dollars in ticket sales across the globe, and the company has received adoration from filmgoers and comic book lovers alike.

 Before they were the goliath in the entertainment industry that they are today, Marvel Studios’ former parent company, Marvel Enterprises, faced financial trouble throughout the early 1990s and 2000s, forcing them to take the company in an entirely new direction.
-Their Financial instability, reorganization of the company and President of Production, Kevin Feige’s, passionate leadership has allowed marvel to drive innovation in the film industry, a medium in which they had little experience.
-The company’s rejuvenation caused them to develop new methods of character development, actor selection, and build relationships between characters and viewers.
-These factors ultimately lead to their primary innovation; the creation of their cohesive Marvel Cinematic Universe, regarded as the world’s largest entertainment series, and enjoyed by hundreds of millions of loyal viewers.
-The Cinematic Universe crosses several films made over the course of roughly ten years and counting, telling a colorful and imaginative story in a way that has never been done before, and has only been poorly attempted by would-be competitors.
+Their financial instability, reorganization of the company, and President of Production Kevin Feige’s, passionate leadership has allowed Marvel to drive innovation in the film industry, a medium in which they had little experience.
+The company’s rejuvenation caused them to develop new methods of both character development and actor selection and build relationships between characters and viewers.
+These factors ultimately lead to their primary innovation: the creation of their cohesive Marvel Cinematic Universe, which is regarded as the world’s largest entertainment series and enjoyed by hundreds of millions of loyal viewers.
+The Marvel Cinematic Universe crosses several films made over the course of roughly ten years and counting.
+It tells a colorful and imaginative story in a way that has only been poorly attempted by would-be competitors.
 Their modern prominence, resilient and creative history, and innovative storytelling provided the necessary selection criteria for Team Cope.
 For this project, Team Cope aims to do a further analysis on what causes Marvel Studios to innovate, as well as their primary innovation.

-The Downfall of Marvel Comics:
+The Downfall of Marvel Comics

-In the late twentieth century, rare comic books and first editions were beginning to sell among collectors ranging from several thousand dollars, up to tens of thousands of dollars.
-This invoked in many people the relatively reasonable assumption that comic books were a sounds long-term investment1.
-Thus, many more individuals were flocking to their local comic book stores to buy up new releases in hopes of potentially buying something that would hold great value several years later, all while picking up a new and fun hobby.
+In the late twentieth century, rare comic books and first editions were beginning to sell among collectors, their prices ranging from several thousand dollars to tens of thousands of dollars.
+This invoked in many people the relatively reasonable assumption that comic books were a sound long-term investment1.
+Thus, many more individuals were flocking to their local comic book store to buy up new releases in hopes of potentially buying something that would hold great value several years later.

-The mainstream public surge of interest in comics prompted a response from comic book publishers to produce products in massive numbers including limited editions with several different cover art designs, collectibles, action figures, and other trinkets such as trading cards.1 Ultimately, this led to an oversaturation of the comic book market, leading to inflation and the overall decline in value of comic book related merchandise.
-Eventually the mainstream public began to catch on to the declining value of the comic books they were purchasing, and although some were happy to go on for the fun of collecting comic books, many stopped purchasing them altogether.
+The mainstream public surge of interest in comics prompted a response from comic book publishers to produce products in massive numbers, including limited edition comics with several different cover art designs, collectibles, action figures, and other trinkets such as trading cards.1 Ultimately, this led to an oversaturation of the comic book market and the overall decline in value of comic book related merchandise.
+Eventually, the mainstream public began to catch on to the declining value of the comic books they were purchasing, and although some were happy to go on for the fun of collecting comic books, many stopped purchasing them altogether.

-Sometime between 1993 and 1997, the comic book market crashed, and two-thirds of all comic book stores as well as many smaller publishers closed their doors for the last time.1 At the time, Marvel Comics was without question the largest comic book publisher in the industry, dominating the market and dwarfing all other publishers.
-Though they were largely profitable in the 1980s and 1990s, the crash impacted their business substantially and lead to unsustainable financial problems within the company.
-In 1996, their parent company, Marvel Entertainment Group, was forced to file for bankruptcy.2 This forced Marvel Studios to innovate because remaining broke and in debt is not sustainable for any company.
+Sometime between 1993 and 1997, the comic book market crashed, resulting in two-thirds of all comic book stores as well as many smaller publishers to close their doors for the last time.1 Meanwhile, Marvel Comics was, without question, the largest comic book publisher in the industry, dominating the market and dwarfing all other publishers.
+Though they were largely profitable in the 1980s and 1990s, the crash impacted their business substantially and led to unsustainable financial problems within the company.
+In 1996, their parent company, Marvel Entertainment Group, was forced to file for bankruptcy.2 This forced Marvel Studios to innovate due to the unsustainability of being in debt.

-Formation of Marvel Studios:
+Formation of Marvel Studios